zobront/audits/reports/sound.md

 ## [H-01] Golden Egg will continue to change throughout SAM

-_[Note: This issue was discovered by another researcher before I wrote up submissions, and the team made a fix in #17 during the audit.
-I am including it here for completeness, as the issue was present in commit 3b3de9, and to ensure that the fix is reviewed as a part of the fix review phase.]_

 When a fixed price sale ends and a SAM begins, the Golden Egg is supposed to be locked.
 The winner of the Golden Egg is confirmed, and this user is paid a percentage of all sales from the bonding curve.

 In order to determine who to send these fees to, SAM.sol calls `goldenEggFeeRecipient()`, which: